POETSII/tinsel/README.md

-  `POLITE_BOARDS_X`    | Size of board mesh to use in X dimension `POLITE_BOARDS_Y`    | Size of board mesh to use in Y dimension `POLITE_CHATTY`      | Set to `1` to enable emission of mapper stats `POLITE_PLACER`      | Use `metis`, `random`, or `direct` placement
+  `POLITE_BOARDS_X`    | Size of board mesh to use in X dimension `POLITE_BOARDS_Y`    | Size of board mesh to use in Y dimension `POLITE_CHATTY`      | Set to `1` to enable emission of mapper stats `POLITE_PLACER`      | Use `metis`, `random`, `bfs`, or `direct` placement

 **Limitations**.
-POLite provides several important features of the vertex-centric paradigm, but there are lots of limitations and quirks;
-it is only intended as a prototype library for hardware evaluation purposes.
-One of the features of the Pregel framework is the ability for vertices to add and remove vertices and edges at runtime -- but currently, POLite only supports static graphs.
+POLite is primarily intended as a prototype library for hardware evaluation purposes.
+It occupies a single, simple point in a wider, richer design space.
+In particular, it doesn't support dynamic creation of vertices and edges, and it hasn't been optimised to deal with highly non-uniform fanouts.

 ## A. DE5-Net Synthesis Report